dr-romster/helper-tools/README.md

 - `pao2_fio2_interpolation.Rmd`

-How different strategies for interpolating missing data from electronic health records effects results and derived measurements.
+How different strategies for interpolating missing data from electronic health records affects results and derived measurements.